20. Oprah Winfrey

 6. Kat Gunn

 Even though gaming it was once just for boys, here is a female that became a video gamer and show all of the male gamers that a woman can also become successful in this industry.
-So, 30-year-old “Mystik”, which is her online gamer, became the highest-paid female member of the gaming industry and she also won the WCG Ultimate Gamer.
+So, 30-year-old “Mystik”, which is her online gamer name, became the highest-paid female member of the gaming industry and she also won the WCG Ultimate Gamer.

 5. Harriet Tubman